hydro-project/hydroflow/book/distributed_time.md

 That is, Lamport timestamps track not only the order of events on a single node, they also ensure that the timestamps on events reflect distributed ordering.
 Suppose that node `source` wants to send a message to node `dest`, and node source has current clock value *T_source*.
 The events that precede that message on node `source` have smaller timestamps.
 In addition, consider an event at node `dest` that follows the receipt of that message.
 That event must have a timestamp greater than *T_source*, and hence all the events on node `source` that preceded the sending of the message have lower timestamps than the events on node `dest` following the receipt of the message.
 This is the distributed "happens-before" relation.

 ## Hydroflow Time
-As a built-in primitive, Hydroflow defines time only for a single spinner, as a sequence of ticks.
+As a built-in primitive, Hydroflow defines time only for a single transducer, as a sequence of ticks.
 Each tick captures Hydroflow's notion of an "event" as the atomic ingestion of a *batch of events*, followed by a fixpoint computation over that batch. *TODO: is it possible to limit batch size to 1?*

 Thus the main difference between Hydroflow events and Lamport events are: